ktomk/pipelines/doc/PIPELINES-CACHES.md

-_(this section certainly is of special-interest and focus to detail on migrating to caches locally)_
+_(this section certainly is of special-interest and focus to detail on migrating to caches locally from not using caches earlier incl. being in an offline scenario)_

-In the example above also an intersection with copying files into the container (`--deploy copy`) and downloading new files in the container (`composer.phar`) has been done (copy back into the project via _artifacts_).
+In the example above also an intersection of copying files into the container (`--deploy copy`) and with downloading new files in the container ( here `composer.phar`) is shown (without caches, copy back into the project via _artifacts_ was in effect earlier).

-This is as previously there was no such caching and the project directory has been used as a store for offline copies of remote files; used here as an example to migrate away from such kind of a workaround.
+This is because previously there was no caching/ were no caches and the project directory has been used as a store for offline copies of remote files;
+used here as an example to migrate away from such a workaround.

 The example combines a workaround for a `pipelines` version with no cache support (and no docker client support, using the path `build/store/http-cache`) but running pipelines offline regardless.

-Technically this is not necessary any longer, so the cache could be moved into `~/.cache/build-http-cache` (exemplary) by changing the path in the `definitions` section.
+Technically this is not necessary any longer, but it shows how this has been done without any caches support in `pipelines`.

+As now caches are support, the cache can be moved into `~/.cache/build-http-cache` (exemplary) by changing the path in the `definitions` section.

-As the name of the cache does not change - just the path in the definition - after updating all affected pipelines that made use of the previous workaround where they kept their own cache, only the path in the cache definition needs to be changed.
+As the name of the cache does not change - just the path in the definition - after updating all affected pipelines that used the previous workaround where they kept their own "cache", only the path in the cache definition needs to be changed.

+It only needs one run where artifacts and the cache(s) path(s) align.
+Afterwards as the cache(s) are filled, they can be moved to a different location outside of the clone directory by changing the cache paths of the definition(s) and/ or removing the artifact(s) definition for these.

 See as well [Populate Caches](#populate-caches) below.